Buxom Bombshell Ashley Alexiss Rocks Bikini On The Beach

-Buxom bombshell Ashley Alexiss tantalized her 2.1 million Instagram followers with her latest Instagram update, in which she showed off her voluptuous physique in a skimpy bikini on the beach.
+Buxom bombshell Ashley Alexiss tantalized her 2.1 million Instagram followers with her latest Instagram update.
+In the post, she showed off her voluptuous physique in a skimpy bikini on the beach.
 The post was designed to promote Ashley’s own swimwear brand, ALEXISS Swimwear, an inclusive line that includes a wide range of sizes for all bodies.

 In the picture, Ashley posed on a pristine sandy beach with the water lapping at the shore at her feet.
 The sun was setting, giving the picture a magical glow, and the ocean was a stunning shade of blue behind her.

 Ashley rocked a standard triangle string bikini in a bold floral print, with bright green leaves and vibrant red flowers on the suit.
 The simple style showcased her ample assets to perfection, and the bikini top showed off plenty of cleavage.
 She paired the bold top with a simple pair of black bikini bottoms.
-The bottoms dipped low on her stomach, showing off the belly button ring sparkling in her belly button, and stretched high over her hips.
+The bottoms dipped low on her stomach, showing off the ring sparkling in her bellybutton, and stretched high over her hips.
 The high-cut style elongated her legs and emphasized her curvaceous hourglass physique.

-Ashley’s hair appeared damp, and was styled in a deep side part.
+Ashley’s hair appeared damp and was styled in a deep side part.
 It tumbled down one shoulder as she stared straight at the camera in the seductive snap.
-Ashley’s hands were positioned at the sides of her bikini bottoms, hooked underneath the sides as though she was about to start tugging on them.
+Ashley’s hands were positioned at the sides of her bikini bottoms, hooked underneath as though she was about to start tugging on them.

 View this post on Instagram